You Can Get It Done

 And of course, SWTP's long-running blog--test-taking research,

-uncertain about.
-If you discover sites that you think should
+If you discover sites that you think should be included here,

 Congratulations on getting underway in your exam